LBNL-ETA/CyDER/dev/doc/userGuide/source/usage.rst

    - Click Environment Variables.
 In the section System Variables, find a variable named ``PYTHONPATH`` environment variable and select it.
 If the variable does not exist, create it.
 Click Edit.

-   - In the Edit System Variable (or New System Variable) window, specify the value of the PYTHONPATH environment variable which should be in our case be ``dev/cymdist``.
+   - In the Edit System Variable (or New System Variable) window, specify the value of the PYTHONPATH environment variable which should be in our case be ``dev\cymdist``.

 4. The CYMDIST Python API scripts directory must be added to the ``PYTHONPATH``.